DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 Now we create a transformation, which uses the metadata to pick up the files::

- [diracuser@dirac-tuto ~]$ dirac-transformation-replication 2 StorageElementTwo --SourceSEs StorageElementOne --Extraname _2 --Enable
+ [diracuser@dirac-tuto ~]$ dirac-transformation-replication 2 StorageElementTwo --Plugin Standard --Extraname _2 --Enable
  Created transformation LLL
  Successfully created replication transformation